xynehq/jaf/docs/getting-started.md

-# Getting Started with Functional Agent Framework (FAF)
+# Getting Started with Juspay Agent Framework (JAF)

-Welcome to the Functional Agent Framework (FAF) - a purely functional agent framework built on immutable state, type safety, and composable policies.
+Welcome to the Juspay Agent Framework (JAF) - a purely functional agent framework built on immutable state, type safety, and composable policies.
 This guide will help you get up and running quickly with building production-ready AI agent systems.

 ## Table of Contents